Mergers and acquisitions in China - statistics & facts

-In the context of Chinese internet giants competing for market share, some M&A transactions of internet companies were particularly worth mentioning.
-In 2018, Alibaba has taken full control of the startup Ele.me which specializes on local food delivery service.
+In the context of Chinese tech giants competing for market share, some M&A transactions of internet companies were particularly worth mentioning.
+In 2018, Alibaba has taken full control of the startup Ele.me which specializes in local food delivery services.
 This deal indicates Alibaba’s great ambition in the local services sector.
-Real estate, financial services and telecommunication remain sectors where M&A transactions with large deal value took place.
+Real estate industry, financial sector, and mechanical engineering were sectors where large deal values of M&A transactions took place.

 An isolated industry

 Most M&A transactions of Chinese companies take place in the domestic market.
 The economically better-developed regions, including China’s largest cities Beijing and Shanghai, are still leading the market.
 In 2021, 119 M&A transactions were completed in Beijing.
 Foreign inbound M&A activities have seen an increase in deal values in recent years and are backed by further market opening measures initiated in 2018.
 However, in 2020, on the background of the COVID-19 pandemic, the value of foreign-backed deals decreased.

 The outbound M&A market has been strongly influenced by market uncertainties and political restrictions in recent years.
 Especially the number of large-sized deals has declined, affecting U.S. and European markets in particular.
 However, Chinese companies still try to acquire technology, know-how, intellectual property, and brands from abroad through smaller-sized transactions.
 Nonetheless, the value of announced takeovers decreased in 2020.